Dadmatech/Nevise/README.md

-# Deep Spell Checker

-DeepSp is a Deep learning based model for spell checking perisna texts
+# DadmaCheck: A Bert-Based Spell-Checker for Persian

 ## packages Installation